-Sound design is not so much about making a game good-sounding but improving the game with sound.
+Sound design for video games is not so much about making a game good-sounding but improving the game with sound.

-Audio producers arrange great game sounds in a way that players don’t notice.
+Audio producers arrange great video game sound effects in a way that players don’t notice.
 The sound is just taken for granted, and indeed it is.
 The player doesn’t have any dissonances between things happening on the screen and sound perception during the game.

 “The last 10% of game design is really what separates the good games from the great games.
 It’s what I call the clean-up phase of game design.
 Here’s where you make sure all the elements look great.
 The game should look good, feel good, sound good, play good.”